gambolputty/wiktionary-de-parser/README.md

 ## Features

-- Comes with predefined extraction methods for: **flexion tables, genus, IPA, language, lemma, part of speech, syllables, raw Wikitext**
+- Comes with preset extraction methods for: **flexion tables, genus, IPA, language, lemma, part of speech, syllables, raw Wikitext**
 - New extraction methods can easily be added (pass them as argument)
 - Data values are normalized and cleaned from obsolete Wikitext markup
 - Yields per entry, not per page (a word can have multiple meanings, which is why some Wiktionary pages have multiple entries, called 'sections')